Cris-Schaad/MD-degradation-detection-for-RUL-prognostics/README.md

 # Mahalanobis distance based degradation detection algorithm for RUL prognosis

-Approach for quantiafying degradation on systems through Mahalanobis distance (MD), and deradation detection based on it's temporal evolution.
+Mahalanobis distance (MD) approach for quantiafying degradation on physical assets base on sensory data.
+It defines a threshold after which Remaining Useful Life (RUL) prognostics can be performed-